whitekid/chef-graylog2/cookbooks/graylog2/README.md

 Author:: J.B.
 Zimmerman (<jzimmerman@mdsol.com>)

-Copyright 2011 Medidatao Solutions, Inc.
+Copyright 2011 Medidata Solutions, Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.